KaiBi/IEEEStyleForBibtexbrowser/README.md

 Features on the Todo List
 -------------------------

+*   Automatic abbreviation of keywords such as "Proceedings" as described in [the guidelines][2]
 *   Debug mode in which missing or incorrect entries are highlighted

 Integration into Bibtexbrowser